Louisiana State Penitentiary

-The Louisiana State Penitentiary (known as Angola, and nicknamed the "Alcatraz of the South", "The Angola Plantation" and "The Farm") is a maximum-security prison farm in Louisiana operated by the Louisiana Department of Public Safety & Corrections.
+The Louisiana State Penitentiary is a maximum-security correctional facility in Louisiana operated by the Louisiana Department of Public Safety and Corrections.
+It is the largest maximum-security correctional facility in the United States, with 5,000 prisoners and 1,800 staff, including corrections officers, janitors, maintenance workers, social workers, nurses, educators, deputy wardens, and the warden himself.
+The current warden is Darrel Vannoy, who was appointed to the role in 2024, after having previously served as warden between 2016 and 2021, following long-time warden Burl Cain's resignation.

-Angola is the largest maximum-security prison in the United States, with 6,300 prisoners and 1,800 staff, including corrections officers, janitors, maintenance workers, deputy wardens, and the warden himself.
-The current warden is Darrell Vannoy, who was appointed to the role in 2024, after having previously served as warden between 2016 and 2021, following long-time warden Burl Cain's resignation.
-Located in West Feliciana Parish, the prison is set between oxbow lakes on the east side of a bend of the Mississippi River and thus flanked on three sides by water.
+Located in West Feliciana Parish, the correctional facility is set between oxbow lakes on the east side of a bend of the Mississippi River and thus flanked on three sides by water.
 It lies less than 2 mi south of Louisiana's straight east–west border with Mississippi.

-The 28 sqmi of land the prison sits on was known before the American Civil War as the Angola Plantations, a slave plantation owned by slave trader Isaac Franklin.
-The prison is located at the end of Louisiana Highway 66, around 22 mi northwest of St. Francisville.
-Death row for men and the state execution chamber for women and men are located at the Angola facility.
+The correctional facility is located at the end of Louisiana Highway 66, around 22 mi northwest of St. Francisville.
+Death row for men and the state execution chamber for men and women are located on the grounds of LSP.